ximdex/ximdex/INSTALLATION.md

 #Installing the Semantic Web CMS Ximdex

-Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and Apache Web Server with PHP.
+Ximdex CMS requires a Linux host, a Database server (MySQL or MariaDB) and Apache Web Server with PHP or NGINX with PHP-fpm.

 You can install Ximdex CMS with Docker or using the web installer.